KauaHenSilva/dart_docker_redis_back_end/README.md

 # Dart_docker_redis_dack_end

-This project is a simple application that demonstrates the use of Dart and Docker.
+This project is a simple application that demonstrates the use of Dart, redis (DataBase) and Docker.
 It supports Docker, Docker Compose, and Docker Swarm.

 ## ❤️ Contribution